makingglitches/GooglePhotoDownload/README.md

 this allows you to download them separately and keep track of some statistics as well on space usage.

 Also there are specific flaws to Google Photos this tries to circumvent usually resulting from partial and or abandoned uploads.

+Additionally a free account allows photos to be downloaded as usual because they're just http assets, however calling the restful services can result in throttling which this utility limits.

+Everything is stored in a nice neat Sqlite Database where item metadata and user account information is concerned.